eyenalxai/blog/_posts/async-no-asyncio.md

 For that I allow for us to install some dependencies, `aiohttp` for example,  because we are cowards.

 Here is a simple script that makes 10 requests to the server, with a sleep duration of 10 to 1 second.
-Did you know that in `lua`, arrays start at 1?
-I didn't either before I typed this.

 Type this manually, it's very important:
 ```python